SuperGreenSamurai/VPC-CF/readme.md

 I pulled my code from the Terraform registry; or from my previous repos and Frankenstein-ed it together.
 I used generic variables for most of the resources, and took that approach after studying the Coalfire Repo.

-Visuals of the .tf files in my configuaration follow.
+Visuals of the .tf files in my configuration follow.

 Requirements: